Managing Medicines in Care Homes. Communication and sharing medicines information. Implementing NICE Guidance and Quality Standards.

 1. If discharge information on medicines is incomplete raise this with the hospital concerned in writing, and (especially if this happens repeatedly) and ask for information on what will be done to correct this problem in the long term.
 This need is reinforced by a patient safety alert issued by NHS England on ‘timeliness of communication with primary and social care when patients are discharged from hospital’.

-2. When visiting professionals carry out an assessment, and ask care home staff to contact the resident’s G.P., ask them to put this in writing.
+2. When visiting professionals carry out an assessment and ask care home staff to contact the resident’s G.P., ask them to put this in writing.
 This avoids the possibility of mixed messages and enables a written record to be kept without duplication of effort.

 3. When G.P.s visit the home to carry out reviews, prepare a structured written list of residents needing attention in advance of the visit.

 Implementing Guidance and Quality Standards on medicines management in care homes can seem like a daunting task.
-By working closely with staff in the homes and starting out with some general questions, things which need to be changed can be identified and worked through in a systematic way.
+By working closely with staff in the homes and starting out with some broad questions, things which need to be changed can be identified and worked through in a systematic way.

 Many of the difficulties around communication lie outside the direct control of the care home, as a result communication and information sharing need to be looked at jointly.